roman-milk/roman-milk.github.io/rob-and-gail.md

+===

- ****** Rob and Gail Ch.
-02 ****** byJust_Plain_Bob© There was Bea whom I knew.
+There was Bea whom I knew.
 Knew fairly well as a matter of fact.
 Bea was one of the two girls who had dumped me for not having sex with her.
 There were the Fowler twins, Mary and Martha.
 They were fraternal and not identical.

  And then there was Cindy.